 Staying cool by enjoying ice cream

-Ok, it doesn’t have to be ice cream, and you don’t even have to leave your rig, but enjoy frozen yogurt or make a smoothie with frozen fruit or suck on frozen grapes or blueberries: Get something cool in you and drink plenty of water to feel better.
+Ok, it’s not a requirement to go out to an ice cream – you don’t even have to leave your rig – but how about you enjoy frozen yogurt or make a smoothie with frozen fruit or suck on frozen grapes or blueberries: Get something cool in you and drink plenty of water to feel better.

-Plan ahead when you know a heat wave is coming and store up some of your favorite frozen treats, fill up that ice cube tray, and stick a jug of water in the fridge to beat the heat.
+Plan for an upcoming heat wave, and store up some of your favorite frozen treats, fill up that ice cube tray, and stick a jug of water or freshly squeezed lemonade in the fridge to beat the heat.

-If you’re RVing through the summer, you might also be planning to RV in the winter in a few months.
+If you’re RVing through the summer, you might also be planning to RV in the winter as you find the days are getting cooler.
 Here are some tips for RVing in the winter.

 Do I Need To Speak Spanish To RV In Baja, California, Mexico?